AbbasSrour/notes/Work/Galoper ERP.md

 - [ ] Increase size of Reason For Restock
 - [ ] Tabbing on the estimated cost makes it 0 and doesn't save the value entered
 - [ ] Adding a value to the estimated cost is not working
+- [ ] Adding value to quantity not working

 #### Edit page
 - [ ] Save And SaveAsDraft buttons should have min width